Strong Unique Continuation Property for Stochastic Parabolic Equations: Introduction

 There are some other methods to establish the SUCP for parabolic equations (e.g. \cite{Chen, Lin,Poon}).
 However, it seems that these method cannot be applied to get the SUCP for stochastic parabolic equations.
-For instance, the method in \cite{Lin} is to reduce the SUCP for parabolic equations with time-independent coefficients to the SUCP for elliptic equations.
+For instance, the key step in \cite{Chen} is to recast equations in terms of parabolic self-similar variables.
+However, it seems that this cannot be done for stochastic parabolic equations since the related changing of variable with respect to $t$ will destroy the adaptedness of solutions, which is a key feature in the stochastic setting.
+The method in \cite{Lin} is to reduce the SUCP for parabolic equations with time-independent coefficients to the SUCP for elliptic equations.
 This reduction relies on a representation formula for solutions of parabolic equations in terms of eigenfunctions of the corresponding elliptic operator, and therefore cannot be applied to more general equations with time-dependent coefficients.
-The key step in \cite{Chen} is to recast equations in terms of parabolic self-similar variables.
-However, it seems that this cannot be done for stochastic parabolic equations since the related changing of variable with respect to $t$ will destroy the adaptedness of solutions, which is a key feature in the stochastic setting.
 The difficulty for employing methods in \cite{Poon} to study the SUCP of \eqref{pa-sucp0} consists in the fact that one cannot simply localize the problem and do changing of variables as usual because they may also change the adaptedness of solutions.

 The rest of this paper is organized as follows.
-In Section \ref{Sec2}, as a key preliminary, we show a Carleman estimate for stochastic parabolic equations.
-Section \ref{Sec3} is devoted to the proof of Theorem \ref{pa-sucp-th1}.
+In Section \ref{Sec2}, as a key preliminary, we prove a weighted identity for a stochastic parabolic operator.
+Section \ref{Sec3} is devoted to establishing a Carleman estimate for stochastic parabolic equations.
+At last, in Section \ref{Sec4}, we prove Theorem \ref{pa-sucp-th1}.
+In this paper, in order to present the key idea in the simplest way, we do not pursue the full technical generality.